Chanchalsharm4601/food_detection/README.md

-# Image Classification Model
-Project Overview
+#Project Overview
-This project aims to classify food images using a pre-trained TensorFlow model.
-The project uses OpenCV for image processing and TensorFlow’s GPU support (if available) to speed up the process.
-The model can predict the category of a food item given an input image.
+This project focuses on classifying food images through the application of a pre-trained TensorFlow model, allowing users to identify various food categories accurately.
+Leveraging OpenCV for robust image processing, the system enhances image quality and prepares it for classification tasks.
+To optimize performance, the project incorporates TensorFlow’s GPU support, enabling faster training and inference when compatible hardware is available.
+This integration not only improves the efficiency of the model but also enhances user experience by providing quick and reliable predictions for food items based on their images.

-# Features
+# Key Features

-Model Loading and Prediction: The project provides a notebook for loading a pre-trained model and making predictions on images.
+## Model Loading and Prediction:
+The project includes an interactive Jupyter notebook that facilitates the loading of a pre-trained TensorFlow model.
+Users can seamlessly upload food images and receive instant predictions regarding their categories.

-Custom Food Image Classifier: Uses a custom Python module food_image_classifier for image processing and classification.
+## Custom Food Image Classifier:
-GPU Acceleration: TensorFlow's GPU capabilities can be leveraged to speed up training and inference.
+At the core of the project is a custom Python module, food_image_classifier, designed specifically for image processing and classification.
+This module streamlines the process of transforming raw image inputs into formatted data that the model can interpret, ensuring accuracy and consistency in predictions.

+## GPU Acceleration:
+By utilizing TensorFlow's built-in GPU capabilities, the project significantly reduces computation time for both model training and inference.
+This feature allows users with compatible hardware to take advantage of parallel processing, resulting in enhanced speed and efficiency, particularly for large datasets or real-time image classification tasks.

 # Installation